All Episodes

 And also these windows are strictly for looking but not necessarily stepping through or coming here?

-No, they are strictly for looking.
+No, they're strictly for looking.

 They're just windows.

-This technology that appears to be in use by many civilizations does not lend itself
+This technology that appears to be in use by many civilizations does not lend itself towards rematerialization somewhere.

 I don't discount that.

-But maybe instead of being a thousand years ahead, you have to be a hundred thousand years
+But maybe instead of being 1,000 years ahead, you have to be 100,000 years ahead to be able to do that.

 I don't know.